Moving Melton

 This creates high costs for individuals in maintaining private transport, congested roads and significant social isolation and economic disadvantage for those without private vehicles.

-Without action this will worsen, with significant population growth over the next 30 years in the City of Melton not matched by job growth, which is occurring closer to Melbourne's centre.
+Without action this will worsen, with significant population growth over the next 30 years in the City of Melton is not matched by job growth, which is occurring closer to Melbourne's centre.

 What difference can it make?

 With significant land availability and a booming workforce, the future outlook for the City of Melton is one that will drive regional and state economic activity for decades to come.
-Melton’s potential is ready to be unlocked.

-The City of Melton’s Investment Attraction Strategy (2020-2050) establishes a robust evidence base to support investment and catalyst infrastructure to transform the outer west into a state significant employment hub with an invigorated thriving economy.
+The City of Melton’s Investment Attraction Strategy (2020-2050) establishes a robust evidence base to support investment and infrastructure to transform the outer west into a state significant employment hub with an invigorated thriving economy.

 The delivery of 100,000 new local jobs by 2050 will provide the City of Melton with employment self-sufficiency equivalent to the growth area average and return $19B to the economy annually.